-OneHome utilizes a process designed to assess the needs of individuals experiencing homelessness and match them to appropriate housing interventions.
+OneHome, the region's coordinated entry system, utilizes a process designed to assess the needs of individuals experiencing homelessness and match them to appropriate housing interventions.
+Find out more below and here.

 What is OneHome?

-The OneHome program is a regional, client-centered process that enables our community to assess and identify the housing and support needs of individuals experiencing homelessness, target outreach and housing navigation for those with the greatest need, and match the right level of service and/or housing intervention to these individuals as quickly and efficiently as possible, while being respectful of client choice and local providers.
-Find an overview here.
+OneHome is a regional, client-centered process that enables our community to assess and identify the housing and support needs of individuals experiencing homelessness.
+OneHome helps target mobile outreach and housing navigation for people with the greatest needs.
+OneHome also matches the right level of service and housing intervention as quickly and efficiently as possible, while being respectful of client choice and local providers.
+Find out more here.

 How does OneHome work?